 Parents who work long hours on a computer five days a week will most definitely benefit from a vision therapy session.
 It will alleviate digital eye strain symptoms (some of which can be painful and uncomfortable) and strengthen your eyes to fight age-related vision conditions such as presbyopia.

 If your child is in need of glasses or surgery or any other sort of eye correction tools, see if vision therapy is for you.
-It’s hard to say what sort of techniques will be used since vision therapy is really a personalized activity.
+It’s hard to say what sort of techniques will be used, since vision therapy is really a personalized activity.

 Doctors will work with your child to ensure the best vision therapy techniques for their individualized condition.
 No child is the same, so why should the eyes be treated generically like a scrape on the knee?

 If vision therapy is something you think your child may benefit from, speak to your doctor about getting started on the right path.
 Your child’s eye health will thank you.